 At St Thomas Aquinas, the National Curriculum Programmes of Study and the Early Years Foundation Stage Curriculum define our Science curriculum.

 In the EYFS, Science is not taught as a specific subject but is a key part of the Knowledge and Understanding of the World area of the curriculum.
 It is also integral to many areas of daily exploration, learning and play.
 Alongside specific scientific knowledge and vocabulary pupils will develop the concept of ‘working scientifically’ appropriate to their developmental stage.

 As part of the Long Term Plan, year groups are allocated science topics to ensure that children cover all aspects of science as they progress through the school.
-Where possible links are made between Science and other subjects particularly English, Maths, DT and Computing thus building a cross-curricular and immersed curriculum where children are more able to make links between Science and the world around them.
+(You can view the progression of Science by clinking on the Progression ladders tab).Where possible links are made between Science and other subjects particularly English, Topic and Maths, thus building a cross-curricular and immersed curriculum where children are more able to make links between Science and the world around them.

 ‘Working scientifically’ specifies the understanding of the nature, processes and methods of science for each year group.
-At St Thomas Aquinas it is not taught as a separate strand and where possible it is embedded within the content of each Science unit.
+At St Thomas Aquinas, it is not taught as a separate strand and where possible it is embedded within the content of each Science unit.
 Pupils follow various approaches to working scientifically in order to answer relevant scientific questions, these include:

 - observing over time